-Fife Centre for Equalities is carrying a study of people aged 55+ with experience of living, working or studying in Fife.
-We are hoping to improve the understanding of the different experiences of moving through life for people with protected characteristics.
+Fife Centre for Equalities carried out a study of people aged 55+ with experience of living, working or studying in Fife.
+We used these interviews, experiences and consultation events to further our understanding of the different experiences of moving through life for people with protected characteristics.

 What is the purpose of this project?